tracepaperapp/docs/tracepaper-docs/Modeling Concepts/Write Domain/Behavior.md

 ## Overview

 Behavior flows define the lifecycle and interactions of aggregates within a system.
 They encapsulate the business logic required to handle events and commands, ensuring consistent state transitions and proper handling of complex workflows.
-By defining how an aggregate responds to various inputs, behavior flows help maintain system integrity and align with business rules.
+By defining how an [[aggregate]] responds to various inputs, behavior flows help maintain system integrity and align with business rules.

 ## General

-Behavior is a response to an event emited within the domain this may be an ActorEvent (Command) or a DomainEvent (From an other entity), which can lead to changes in the state of an aggregate.
+Behavior is a response to an event emited within the domain this may be an ActorEvent ([[Command]]) or a DomainEvent (From an other entity), which can lead to changes in the state of an [[aggregate]].

-- **Name**: A unique identifier for the command.
+- **Name**: A unique identifier for the behavior flow.
-- **Create Command**: (Optional) Indicates if this should be the initial behavior of a new instance of the aggregate.
+- **Create Command**: (Optional) Indicates if this should be the initial behavior of a new instance of the [[aggregate]].
 If the instance with the specific business key is already present in the database the execution will fail.

 ## Trigger

-A trigger specifies the conditions under which a command is activated.
+A trigger specifies the conditions under which a behavior is activated.
 It listens for specific events and uses the data from these events to execute the corresponding behavior flow.

-- **Source**: The event that activates the command.
+- **Source**: The event that activates the behavior.
-- **Key Field**: The primary field used to correlate the incoming event with the correct aggregate instance.
+- **Key Field**: The primary field used to correlate the incoming event with the correct [[aggregate]] instance.
 - **Mapping**: Transfers data from the event to the flow variable fields.
 Optionally event-fields can be marked as `part of the idempotency key` giving you the ability to model functional idempotency.

 ## Processors